The lowdown on formula feeding

 Kettle or boiling water tap You must always boil water before mixing it with the formula to kill any bacteria in it.
 You will then need to let it cool down for at least half an hour.

 Bottle warmer It is not recommended that you use a microwave to warm up formula for a baby as the heat can be uneven and burn your baby’s mouth.
 You may want to think about investing in a bottle warmer which ensures the formula is heated evenly and never too hot.

 Tips for feeding your baby formula

-- If you do pre-prepare formula make sure it is refrigerated and used within 24 hours.
+If you do pre-prepare formula, make sure it’s refrigerated and used within 24 hours.

-- Throw away any formula your baby doesn’t finished each time – never reuse it.
+Throw away any formula your baby doesn’t finish each time – never reuse it.

-- You can bond just as well with formula feeds by still practicing skin-on-skin, and making feeds special, quiet and intimate time where you can look at and connect with your baby.
+You can bond just as well with formula feeds by still practicing skin-on-skin and making feeds a special, quiet and intimate time when you can look at and connect with your baby.

-- Formula feeding can also however be great for providing some relief to the mother, by allowing the partner and other family members and friends feed the baby.
+Formula feeding can also provide some relief to the mother by allowing her partner and other family members and friends to feed the baby.